 How to Flush Out Excess Estrogen

-The best way to ensure the body is flushing out excess estrogen is through maintaining a healthy lifestyle, paying particular attention to liver and digestive health.
+The best way to ensure the body is flushing out excess estrogen is through maintaining a healthy lifestyle, adopting an estrogen dominant diet, and paying particular attention to liver and digestive health.

 1. Support Good Liver Function

 The liver is responsible for clearing and flushing out toxins such as excess estrogen.
 From a TCM perspective, when the Qi in the liver becomes stagnant, it can’t flow freely, and the liver is unable to clear toxins efficiently.
 Support your liver through a diet high in antioxidants by consuming foods like berries, grapefruit, and nuts.
 Dandelion can be consumed as tea and is shown to promote good liver health.

 The liver is responsible for clearing out the toxins found in alcohol and caffeine.
 When overconsumed, caffeine and alcohol can lead to a build-up of toxins in the liver.
 By limiting the consumption of these beverages, the liver doesn’t get backed up and has more resources to flush out other toxins such as estrogen.